Rules

 a.
 Winner of the game between 2 tied teams (skip this step if more than 2 teams tied).

 b.
-Highest cumulative goal spread (goals scored minus goals allowed) with a maximum of 4-
+Highest cumulative goal spread (goals scored minus goals allowed) with a maximum of 4-goal spread per game.

 c.
 Fewest total goals allowed.